-Sometime in the late 1000's, a group of Ancestral Puebloans planned and began building a large community on high ground overlooking the Animas River.
+Sometime in the late 1000s, a group of Ancestral Puebloans planned and began building a large community on high ground overlooking the Animas River.
 Then around 1120 they mostly abandoned it when conditions improved in the Mesa Verde and Chaco Canyon areas.
-People started returning around 1225 and built the village larger.
+People started returning around 1225 and had to build the village larger.
 Construction stopped again around 1252 CE (in 1257 CE, Mount Sambalas in Indonesia exploded and plunged the world into darkness for months: that is the trigger that set off the Little Ice Age).
-At that point, the complex the Chacoans had originally designed had grown into several great houses, some small residential pueblos, tri-walled kivas, roads, earthworks and a great kiva.
+At that point, the Aztec complex the Chacoans had originally designed had grown into several great houses, some small residential pueblos, tri-walled kivas, roads, earthworks and a great kiva.
 When you consider the formal layout of the settlement, the purposeful modifications of the landscape and the orientation and visual relationships among the buildings, you can see that the final product was visualized in the original design and finished several generations after the original designers passed on.
 However, they could not have known of what was coming in the latter part of the 13th century.

 Around 1100, the great house of the West Ruin was built.
 This structure grew to consist of at least 400 contiguous rooms with three stories and numerous kivas, including a great kiva in the plaza.

 By 1120, the majority of construction activity on the West Ruin stopped.
 What little construction continued shifted to the area of the East Ruin (which area is presently off-limits to the public).
 Another 150 years was spent in the construction of the East Ruin.
 Both of these ruins were built in Classic Chacoan style.
 By about 1225 CE the ruins at Aztec had become the new Chacoan capitol.